matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 This would have the effect that if the homeserver does not receive a "heartbeat" from the client for 10 seconds then it will automatically send the "hangup" state event for the client.

+Since the delayed event is sent first.
+A client can guarantee (at the time they are sending the join event) that it will eventually leave.

 ### Self-destructing messages